 The American Cancer Society and the American Society of Colon & Rectal Surgeons currently recommend people at average risk for colorectal cancer begin screening at age 45.
 To learn what’s recommended based on your health and family history, schedule a visit with our team today.

 If you or someone you know faces a cancer diagnosis or is at increased risk for developing cancer, you can trust in our team of specialists.
-With nationally ranked cancer care, leading research, and innovative treatment options, our team at the Dan L Duncan Comprehensive Cancer Center at The Woodlands Hospital combines precision medicine with compassion.
+With nationally accredited cancer care, leading research, and innovative treatment options, our team at the Dan L Duncan Comprehensive Cancer Center at The Woodlands Hospital combines precision medicine with compassion.
 That’s humanity in cancer care.